Kong/public-shared-actions/security-actions/scan-docker-image/README.md

 ## Action implemented

-- [Scan Docker Image](./scan-docker-image/action.yml) is a unified action for container scanning using syft and vulnerability scanning using grype
+- [Scan Docker Image](./scan-docker-image/action.yml) is a unified action for container image scanning.
+The action produces an SBOM, CVE, and CIS benchmark scanning and reports for a given image.
+  - Tools used:
+    - [syft](https://github.com/anchore/syft) generates a Software Bill of Materials (SBOM)
+    - [grype](https://github.com/anchore/grype) vulnerability scanner for container images
+    - [trivy](https://github.com/aquasecurity/trivy) compliance scanner for docker-cis

 ### Scan Docker Image

 - For workflows where artifacts are being pushed to the registry, this needs to be implemented after the build step and before the publish step.
 - For workflows where artifacts are not pushed to the registry, this needs to be implemented after the build step

-#### Container Scanning Working
+#### SBOM Generation Working
-- Leverages yft action to generate SBOM based on input parameters and uploads them as github workflows
+- Leverages the syft action to generate an SBOM based on input parameters and uploads it as a github workflow artifact

 #### Vulnerability Scanning Working
-- Action performs a scan of the sbom based on user provided grype configuration:
+- Action performs a scan of the sbom based on a user provided grype configuration:
   - First iteration:
     - runs and uploads artifacts in SARIF format and doesn't fail build
     - Additional grype ignore rules are **applied and supressed** in output artifact